- GRADUATE STUDIES

 - STUDENT LIFE

-SELF NOMINATIONS FOR OPEN SEATS ON THE ALUMNI BOARD OF DIRECTORS ARE NOW OPEN.
-Please review the Job Descriptions below where you will find the link to the nomination form.
+SELF NOMINATIONS FOR OPEN SEATS ON THE ALUMNI BOARD OF DIRECTORS ARE NOW CLOSED.
+Elections will open February 27, 2017.
 For more information, please contact Henry Ellis, Vice President for Membership, By-laws, and Elections.

 There are many ways to volunteer and stay involved with Franklin Pierce.
 Whether it is joining the Alumni Board or a committee, volunteering to speak to a class, becoming a mentor to a Franklin Pierce student, recruiting prospective students or participating in an alumni service project, your energy and contributions are very much appreciated.
 For information about getting involved in your alumni association, contactor (603) 899-4030.

 Alumni Association Board of Directors (AABOD)